getify/monio/MONADS.md

 Take your time reading and analyzing that code.
 It's illustrating how our monad types interact in useful ways.
 I promise that even if at first this code seems head-spinning -- it did for me! -- eventually you will get to understanding and even preferring code like this!

-A key aspect of the snippet is the `Maybe`'s `fold(..)` call, which folds down to either a fallback `IO` value if the shipping address was missing, or the computed IO holding the valid shipping address, and then `chain(..)`s off whichever `IO` was folded to.
+A key aspect of the snippet is the `Maybe`'s `fold(..)` call, which folds down to either a fallback `IO` value if the shipping address was missing, or the computed `IO` holding the valid shipping address, and then `chain(..)`s off whichever `IO` was folded to.

+Again, Foldable is distinct from monads.
+But I think this discussion illustrates how useful it is when paired with a monad.
+That's why it's a *honored friend*.

 ### Concatable (Semigroup)

-Concatable, formally referred to as Semigroup, is a an interesting "friend" of monads.
+Concatable, formally referred to as Semigroup, is another interesting friend of monads.
 You won't necessarily see it used explicitly all that often, but it can be useful, especially when using `foldMap(..)` (which is an abstraction over `reduce(..)`).

+**Monio** choosed to implement Concatable as the `concat(..)` method on its monads.
+That name is not required by the type, of course, it's just how **Monio** does it.

-The basic idea here is that a non-monad value type, like a string or an array, is "concatable" in the sense that two or more values of it can be concatenated together.
-In fact, these value types both have a `concat(..)` method on them:
+The basic idea here is that a value type is "concatable" if two or more values of it can be concatenated together.
+For example, primitive, non-monad value types like strings and arrays are concatable, and indeed they even expose the same `concat(..)` method name:

 ```js
 "Hello".concat(", friend!");     // "Hello, friend!"
 [ 1, 2, 3 ].concat( [ 4, 5 ] );  // [1,2,3,4,5]
 ```

-All of **Monio**'s monads are concatable; they have a `concat(..)` method.
-If an instance of these monads is associated with a value that also has a conforming `concat(..)` method on it -- for example, another monad, or a non-monad value like a string or array -- then a call to the monad's `concat(..)` method will delegate to calling `concat(..)` on the associated/underlying value.
+Since all of **Monio**'s monads are Concatable, they all have the `concat(..)` method.
+So if any such monad instance is associated with a value that also has a conforming `concat(..)` method on it -- for example, another monad, or a non-monad value like a string or array -- then a call to the monad's `concat(..)` method will delegate to calling `concat(..)` on the associated/underlying value.
+This delegation to the underlying `concat(..)` is recursive all the way down.

 For example: